jefersonsv/SpiderSharp/README.md

 ## Features
 * Cache web pages with Redis
 * Export the results automatically to MongoDB
+* Manny http request providers
+* Helper to ignore invalid ssl certificate
+* Helper to rename json property name token
+* Helper to get or delete N itens of collection
+* Common regular expression to grab data

+## Regular Expression Library
+There are some **Regex** done to grab data

+* Cookies: Can slice each part of cookies

+## Http Requester Providers
+Each provider has your own features.
+You can choose anyone to get a resource

+* HttpClient: Provides a class for sending HTTP requests and receiving HTTP responses from a resource.
+* AngleSharp: WebRequester for navigation like a browser.
+* WebClient: Provides common methods for sending data to and receiving data from a resource.
+* CookieWebClient: Extension of WebClient including Cookies of transaction.
+* BetterWebClient: Extension of WebClient including session through with cookie container, GZip header, HTTP status code.

 ## Pipelines
 Pipeline get a data and transform sending the result to next pipeline.
 Use can use how much pipelines you want.